Travel period: August 09-15, 2018

-To visit the Gobi desert without a car or a tour is difficult.
+To visit the Gobi desert without a car or a tour is challenging.
 Unfortunately, either a tour or a car is not a cheap solution.
 In order to save a certain amount of money we bought a bus ticket to Dalanzadgad city south of Mongolia (Ömnögovi Aimag) and then we planned to figure out what to do there.
-Luckily, before boarding the bus we exchanged a few words with an Italian couple.
+Luckily, before boarding the bus, we exchanged a few words with an Italian couple.
 They had already booked a car with a driver and a guide and were happy to share it if we split the cost.
-It started well and Maria & Claudio were a great company for us.
+It started well, and Maria & Claudio were an excellent company for us.
 We get off the bus even before Dalanzadgad to meet our driver with his Mitsubishi Delica.
-The car is very popular in Mongolia, you can see hundreds or thousands of them aside with old Russian UAZ Furgon which is unexpectedly still in production.
-When we were in Kharkhorin we got a contact from Gaya to a guy in Dalanzadgad who has a small ger camp and a car for tours.
+The car is very popular in Mongolia.
+You can see hundreds or thousands of them aside with old Russian UAZ Furgon which is unexpectedly still in production.
+When we were in Kharkhorin, we got a contact from Gaya to a guy in Dalanzadgad who has a small ger camp and a car for tours.
 Who speaks Polish since he used to live there for a while.
 And guess what.
 Yes, the driver was that guy.
-As locals say, in Mongolia everyone knows everyone and this just proved that.
+As locals say, in Mongolia, everyone knows everyone, and this just proved that.

 Our plan in the Gobi area

-The itinerary was to spend 6 nights with the group and visit main sightseeing points in the desert and around.
+The itinerary was to spend six nights with the group and visit the main sightseeing points in the desert and around.
 Each night we spent in a ger camp surrounded only by nature.
 Our young lady guide Bude took care of us and was preparing everything from breakfast to dinner.
-We paid something around 1 million MNT for 2 people and 6 days.
-It sounds horrible but it is around 420 USD and covers practically all costs.
+We paid something around 1 million MNT for two people and six days.
+It sounds horrible, but it is around 420 USD and covers practically all costs.

 Read more: Crystal waters of the Lake Khövsgöl

-Traveling in the Gobi is a real headache, even with a 4×4 van.
-Apart from one main paved road, there are no roads at all, and get from one site to another takes ages and a requires good stomach.
-Even for short distance.
+Travelling in the Gobi is a real headache, even with a 4×4 van.
+Apart from one main paved road, there are no roads at all, and get from one site to another takes ages and a requires good stomach, even for a short distance.
 We were lucky enough that it was not raining.
-Some people who visited this area week ahead us get stuck few times for hours and hours in a mud.
+Some people who visited this area week ahead us got stuck a few times for hours and hours in a mud.

 What we did and saw